knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 * `systemInternalIssuerRef`: issuer for certificates for system-internal-tls certificates used by Knative internal components.

 Per default, Knative uses a self-signed `ClusterIssuer` and net-certmanager references that `ClusterIssuer` for all three configurations.
-As this **should not be used in production**, you should think about which CA should be used for each use-case and how trust will be distributed to the clients calling the encrypted services.
+As this **should not be used in production** (and does not support rotating the CA without downtime), you should think about which CA should be used for each use-case and how trust will be distributed to the clients calling the encrypted services.
 For the Knative system components, Knative provides a way to specify a bundle of CAs that should be trusted (more on this below).

 There is no general answer on how to structure this, here an example on how it could look like: